 We then conclude that a triangle has no geometric center defined according to criteria (I) and (II).
 Nevertheless, experience teaches us that every triangle can be balanced horizontally when supported by a thin vertical stand placed under its barycenter, but not when we place the support under any other point of the horizontal triangle.

-This suggests that we should change our previous definition of center of gravity.
+The discussion of Subsection 4.3.1 suggests that we should change our previous definition of center of gravity.
 We now give a second, more precise provisional definition of a CG.

-Provisional definition CG2: The center of gravity is a certain point in the body such that if the body is supported by this point and released from rest, it remains in equilibrium relative to the Earth.
+Provisional Definition CG2: The center of gravity is a certain point in the body such that if the body is supported by this point and released from rest, it remains in equilibrium relative to the Earth.